YasminaKerkeb/Challenge_UncharTECH/README.md

 # Challenge_UncharTECH
 # Setting up the system : installing all the necessary packages
 To use the script you need to install the nltk package.
-For Mac/Unix run on your terminal: sudo pip install -U nltk and for Windows run: pip install nltk
+For Mac/Unix run on your terminal: '''sudo pip install -U nltk''' and for Windows run: pip install nltk

 # About the script